laurentmuller/fpdf2/doc/tuto_6.md

 The given trait can also output a new index page with all bookmarks.
 The index page contains a centered title ('Index') and for each bookmark:

-- The bookmark text
+- The bookmark text on the left
 - A character separator ('.') between the bookmark text and the page number
-- The page number
+- The page number on the right

 Call the following function before closing or outputting the document: